 You can freeze danish for up to 4 months.

-Freezing tip* Separate each danish with a piece of parchment paper so they do not stick to one another.
+Freezing tip* A trick my dad would do with the dozens and dozens of danish he made was separate each one with a square of parchment paper so they do not stick to one another.
 Then you can stack them neatly.

 Ingredients